skatejs/bore/README.md

 *Work in progress.*

-Enzyme-like testing for the DOM.
+Enzyme-like testing helper for the DOM.